mrueda/beacon2-ri-tools/utils/bff_browser/README.md

      - Advanced search with regular expressions (e.g., `rs12(3|4) (tp53|ace2) splice`).

 3. **Filtered Display**
-   - Only variants with a **HIGH** impact annotation are included.
+   - Only variations with a **HIGH** impact annotation are included.
-   - Variants are filtered and displayed according to the `.lst` files in the `paneldir` folder.
+   - Variations are filtered and displayed according to the `.lst` files in the `paneldir` folder.

 ---